tlwl19/EGL314/README.md

 <br>

-You can click on the Reset Game button to start over
+You can click on the Reset Game button to start over.

 ![](Demo%20Pics/HoroReset.png)
 *Reset game*